rishabhsairawat/pr-reviewer/README.md

 # PR Reviewer

 PR Reviewer is a Ruby script that analyzes a pull request and generates comments for the pull request using the OpenAI API.
-By Default, it used OpenAI's `gpt-4` model.
+By default, it used OpenAI's `gpt-4` model.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-* You have installed Ruby.
+* You have Ruby installed.
-* You have a GitHub account.
+* You have a GitHub TOKEN.
-* You have a OpenAI account.
+* You have an OpenAI API KEY.

 ## Installing PR Reviewer